 Can the color of your car potentially increase the likelihood of being involved in an accident?
 Research seems to support this.
 However, the color of your car is only part of the equation.
 These studies have also emphasized that other factors are just as important.

 Factors that can increase the risk of an accident include:

 - Distracted Driving: Accidents are more likely to happen when drivers aren’t paying attention to the road.
 In fact, distracted driving results in 9 deaths and 1,000 car accident-related injuries every day.

 - DUI: Driving under the influence of drugs or alcohol increases the risk of an accident significantly.

 - Road Conditions: Unsafe road conditions often contribute to car accidents in Los Angeles.
 Drivers may not notice the conditions or attempt to swerve to avoid them.
 In either case, accidents can happen.

 - Weather Conditions: As research has shown, visibility is an important factor in determining whether or not a certain color car is more likely to be involved in an accident.
 When weather conditions are poor (e.g., cloudy, rainy, foggy), visibility decreases.
 The chances of being involved in an accident when weather conditions are poor are very high.

 - Aggressive Driving: Drivers in Los Angeles are always in a hurry.
 Aggressive driving, including speeding and trying to beat a yellow light at an intersection, are leading causes of car accidents.

 If you’ve been involved in a Los Angeles car accident it is important to speak with an attorney as soon as you can.
-At Citywide Law Group, our personal injury lawyers are dedicated to helping you assert your rights after a crash.
+At Citywide Law Group, our Los Angeles personal injury attorneys are dedicated to helping you assert your rights after a crash.
 We will thoroughly investigate your accident and determine every possible cause.
 We’ll identify who is to blame and demand that they compensate you for your injuries.
 Call us today to schedule a free consultation and learn more.